 Summer Veggie Carbonara

 Normal pasta carbonara is really good.
 I mean it’s pretty hard to go wrong with bacon, a creamy sauce, and good cheese.
 But that doesn’t mean that it can’t be improved on!
-Especially in summer when there are so many delicious fresh veggies, it seems strange to make a meal without packing it full of veggies.
+Especially as we get closer to summer when there are so many delicious fresh veggies, it seems strange to make a meal without packing it full of veggies.

 So that’s exactly what this recipe does.
-Not only does it happen to be delicious, but it’s also quick and easy!
+Not only does it happen to be delicious, but it’s also very quick and easy once you conquer the sauce!
 Start to finish is definitely under 30 minutes assuming you’re halfway competent with a knife.

 1) Chop your zucchini and fresh squash into half-circles about the size of the penne pasta.
 Also chop your bacon into cubes.